-IX.
+XI.
 ADDITIONAL TOOLS TO SUPPORT HOUSING AFFORDABILITY IN JP/ROX

-Regardless of the development scenarios selected by the community during this planning process, the City and the BRA are commitment to prioritizing additional affordable housing resources in PLAN:JP/ROX.
+Regardless of the development scenarios selected by the community during this planning process, the City and the BRA are commitment to prioritizing additional affordable housing resources in PLAN: JP/ROX.
 The policies and programs listed below include just some of the innovative and community-driven affordable housing tools that we are committed to advancing.
 It should be noted that some programs require access to limited pools of funding which must be divided across neighborhoods in a fair and equitable manner, while other tools are either specific to JP/ROX or are envisioned to be piloted in JP/ROX before being expanded Citywide:

-- Affordable Housing Financing: Through the Department of Neighborhood Development's funding rounds which are coordinated with the Commonwealth's award of LIHTC funds, the City will continue to support affordable housing developments in the JP/ROX Corridor and beyond.
-The list of existing affordable housing projects and the pipeline of active and proposed future affordable housing projects in the area is provided in Appendix A and C. - Acquisition Opportunity Program: this \$7.5 million program recently launched by the Department of Neighborhood Development makes funds available from the IDP Fund to community development organizations to purchase market-rate housing and convert it to deed-restricted affordable housing.
+- Affordable Housing Financing: Through the Department of Neighborhood Development's funding rounds which are coordinated with the Commonwealth's award of LIHTC funds, the City will continue to support affordable housing developments in the JP/ROX Study Area and beyond. - Acquisition Opportunity Program: this \$7.5 million program recently launched by the Department of Neighborhood Development makes funds available from the IDP Fund to community development organizations to purchase market-rate housing and convert it to deed-restricted affordable housing.
 This will serve to take existing housing out of the speculative market and protect tenants for rent increases. - Inclusionary Zoning: Today in Boston, all inclusionary housing mandates for affordable housing are done through zoning board of appeals process.
 Developers are notified that if they wish to seek a zoning variance for a proposed development, they will need to comply with the City's Inclusionary Development Policy (IDP).
 While the IDP is a strong and influential policy for creating affordable housing, it does not apply to as-of-right projects.
 To address this challenge, the City will be filing legislation with the State that will allow the City to write inclusionary development into the base zoning.
 This will ensure that every future development, regardless of whether or not it is as-of-right, will be subject to the IDP.
-During the interim period before this legislation is passed, the JP/ROX rezoning will use existing tools to ensure that all projects greater than ten units will be required to participate in the IDP and the density bonus program for affordable housing. - Diversity Preservation Preference: In order to preserve neighborhoods with substantial racial and ethnic diversity, this proposed policy will allow for up to 50% of newly created affordable housing units in a project to be preferentially award (via lottery) to residents living near the project who are at risk of displacement.
+During the interim period before this legislation is passed, the JP/ROX rezoning will use existing tools to ensure that all projects greater than ten units will be required to participate in the IDP and the density bonus program for affordable housing. - Diversity Preservation Preference: In order to preserve neighborhoods with substantial racial and ethnic diversity, this proposed policy will allow for up to 50% of newly created affordable housing units in a project to be preferentially award (via lottery) to residents living near the project who are at risk of displacement. - Office of Housing Stability: As discussed above, the newly launched Office of Housing Stability within the Department of Neighborhood Development will provide case management, coordination and advocacy for Bostonians facing displacement and housing crisis.

-- Office of Housing Stability: As discussed above, the newly launched Office of Housing Stability within the Department of Neighborhood Development will provide case management, coordination and advocacy for Bostonians facing displacement and housing crisis. - Compact Living Incentive: The Compact Living Voluntary Program seeks to diversify housing types and increase middle income housing into the neighborhood.
-The voluntary program will allow developers to build 20% smaller compact studios, one-bedroom, two-bedroom, and three-bedroom units in exchange for an additional 4% set aside of deed restricted units at 100% AMI onsite.
-In addition to creating more deed restricted units, the new compact units may be more affordable than standard sized new units in the neighborhood. - Accessory Dwelling Units: This pilot program will provide owner-occupied landlords with permitting assistance to alter their homes to meet changing needs.
+- Compact Living Incentive: The Compact Living Voluntary Program seeks to diversify housing types and increase middle income housing into the neighborhood.
+The voluntary program will allow developers to build 20% smaller compact studios, one-bedroom, two-bedroom, and three-bedroom units in exchange for an additional 4% set aside of deed-restricted units at 100% AMI onsite.
+In addition to creating more deed-restricted units, the new compact units may be more affordable than standard sized new units in the neighborhood. - Accessory Dwelling Units: This pilot program will provide owner-occupied landlords with permitting assistance to alter their homes to meet changing needs.
 Households will be able to modify their homes to create a new dwelling unit for an aging parent, growing family, young adult, or rental property to increase household income.
 More detail on the pilot program will be available July 1st, 2016.